rm511130/MarkLogic/README.md

 kubectl create -f stateful-set.yml
 ```

 - Wait until you see the nine objects below (next to the yellow arrows), before proceeding with step #8.
+You will see a _pod has unbound immediate PersistentVolumeClaims_ error message.
+Not to worry.
+Wait a couple of minutes and you will see that the message goes away once all the K8s objects are up and running.

 ![](./images/all-is-well.png)

-- You may see a _SchedulerPredicates failed due to PersistentVolumeClaim is not bound_ error message.
-If that is the case you should wait a couple of minutes and you will see that the message goes away once all the K8s objects are up and running.

 ## 9. Creating an Ingress Controller for our MarkLogic v10 on K8s